The Ultimate Digital Adoption Guide

 Everything in the last few paragraphs ultimately creates low return on investment from applications, and this isn’t something we need to dwell on.
 However, a final hidden cost of poor digital adoption is the impact poor data quality can have on business decision making.
 Bad data doesn’t only create rework for employees, it can cause missteps and poor investments before you even know it’s a problem—causing months of work and planning to be based on inaccuracies.

-But that’s enough of the issues and impacts linked to poor digital adoption.
+That’s enough of the issues and impacts linked to poor digital adoption.
 You should now have more of a grasp on how to spot the early signs and why it’s crucial to act on them.
 Let’s get into how to improve digital adoption and our proven model which you can apply before or after you invest in a digital adoption platform.

 How to improve digital adoption